 If students have the same strategy, I have each of them “star” their strategy (because it’s a SUPER STAR STRATEGY!).
 Strategies that are not repeated by someone else gets a smiley face (So they can kiss their brains!).
 Supporting repeated and novel ideas helps take the competitiveness out of the activity and builds group cohesion.

 This activity has been a hit with my Young-5 kiddos all they way to my 8th graders in my self-contained emotional impairment classroom!

-Don’t forget to sign up for The Helpful Counselor Newsletter in the upper right hand side of your screen for future articles and freebies!
+Don’t forget to sign up for The Helpful Counselor Newsletter in the upper left-hand side of your screen for future articles and freebies!

 Join me in all things school counseling on Twitter and follow my TPT store to receive updates on freebies and fun counseling activities!
 You can also find me (lots of counseling goodness) on the web: Facebook, Instagram, and Pinterest.